×

 What is a typical expat home or apartment like in Tokyo?

 "I live in a "mansion" apartment, meaning it's in a high-rise building.
 It is normal for most people in the city to live in one.
-Expats might live in sharehouses or pre-furnished apartments for the lower costs and convenience, respectively," remarked one foreigner who made the move to Tokyo.
+Expats might live in sharehouses or pre-furnished apartments for the lower costs and convenience, respectively," said one expat who made the move to Tokyo.

 What is the average cost of housing in Tokyo?